paul-1/plugin-SiriusXM/README.md

 - Ensure the helper application can connect to SiriusXM servers

 **"No channels available"**
-- Restart the plugin or Logitech Media Server
+- Restart the plugin or Lyrion Media Server
 - Check network connectivity
 - Verify SiriusXM subscription includes streaming access
+- Check <lyrion log directory>/sxmproxy.log (You may need to increase the log level of the proxy on the plugin settings page.

+**"No Audio"**
 - Verify PlayHLS v1.1 is properly installed
+- Verify FFMpeg is installed in the host os.

 ## Support

 For issues and support:
 - Check the [GitHub Issues](https://github.com/paul-1/plugin-SiriusXM/issues)
-- Review the plugin logs in Logitech Media Server
+- Review the plugin logs in Lyrion Media Server
 - Verify the SiriusXM-Perl helper application is working independently

 ## License